RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

     - States may claim jurisdiction over acts committed abroad that harm their nationals.
     -  US v Yunis (No.2)
 - Five heads of jurisdiction recognized by international law
-  - Territorial Jurisdiction: Authority over acts committed within a state’s own territory.
+  - Territorial Jurisdiction: Authority over acts committed within a state's own territory.
-  - Nationality (or Active Personality) Jurisdiction: Authority over a state’s nationals, regardless of where they are located.
+  - Nationality (or Active Personality) Jurisdiction: Authority over a state's nationals, regardless of where they are located.
   - Passive Personality Jurisdiction: Authority over acts committed abroad that harm the state's nationals.
-  - Protective Jurisdiction: Authority over acts outside a state’s territory that threaten its security or governmental functions.
+  - Protective Jurisdiction: Authority over acts outside a state's territory that threaten its security or governmental functions.
   - Universal Jurisdiction: Authority over certain serious crimes (e.g., genocide, war crimes) that are recognized as affecting the international community as a whole, regardless of where they occur.
 ## Week 1: Introduction to International Law